lorashen/Auto-SLURP/README.md

 sh run.sh
 ```
 ## 3. run evaluation
 We are using gpt-4 for evaluating.
 Please set apikey properly.
+For e.g., export OPENAI_API_KEY="***".

-If you want to use other models, please modify eval.py accoring to the model config.
+If you want to use other models, please modify eval.py.
 ```
 sh eval.sh
 ```